Frequently Asked Questions

 What colors do you breed?

-The only colors we have available at this time are brown, cafe au lait, silver beige, black, blue, silver, phantom, and merle in any of those varieties .
-Any merle puppy has a chance of having one or two blue eyes or partial blue eyes.
+The only colors we have available at this time or in the near future are brown, cafe au lait, black, blue, red / apricot, phantom, cream, and parti in any of those colors.

-You can see photos of the colors we breed on our Poodle Colors page.
+You can see photos of the colors we breed as well as other colors on our Poodle Colors page.

 How big do your puppies get?